-But why is returns management so crucial?
-An efficient returns management process can streamline your logistics, saving you time and money.
-According to a recent study by Zebra, 87% of respondents agreed that managing returns are a challenge.
+An efficient returns management process can streamline logistics, saving time and money.
+According to a recent study by Zebra, 87% of respondents agreed that managing returns is challenging.
 In response, many retailers are turning their stores into fulfilment centres to handle returns better, and 44% even plan to outsource their returns management to a third party.

 The Three Stages of an Effective Returns Management Process